Updates

 Mount Royal Staff Association

-The Mount Royal University Board of Governors Negotiating Committee and the Mount Royal Staff Association (MRSA) met on Tuesday, May 6, 2025 to continue collective bargaining after a prolonged pause.
+The negotiating committees of the Mount Royal University Board of Governors and the Mount Royal Staff Association (MRSA) met on Thursday, May 29, Friday, May 30, and Tuesday, June 3, 2025 for collective bargaining.